ibm-cloud-docs/AnalyticsEngine/troubleshooting.md

 To free YARN resources, stop other running notebook kernels or interactive sessions, and any YARN applications.

-## Cluster management: No access to cluster management paper
+## Cluster management: No access to cluster management page
 {: #no-access-cluster-management}

 When you open the cluster management page, you might see an error message stating that you aren't authorized to access the page.